Bolivian opposition leader calls for 'radical' strike action, blockades

 Morales, nearing 14 years in power, had already sparked ire amongst some Bolivians before the election, when he decided to run for a fourth term in defiance of term limits and a referendum in 2016 that voted against him doing so.

-Reporting by Daniel Ramos; Writing by Adam Jourdan and Cassandra Garrison; Editing by Cynthia Osterman and Clarence Fernandez
+Reporting by Daniel Ramos and Miguel Lo Bianco; Writing by Adam Jourdan and Cassandra Garrison; Editing by Cynthia Osterman and Clarence Fernandez